Model capabilities and runtimes are evolving rapidly (sometimes daily), so this article will be updated as time goes on.

 ollama run gpt-oss:20b

-This will pull the model (which might take some time depending on which one you choose and your internet connection).
-Once finished, it will start up. gpt-oss:20b, for instance, is a 20gb model:
+This will pull the model (which might take some time depending on which one you choose and your internet connection). gpt-oss:20b, for instance, is a 20gb model.
+Once finished, it will start up.

 http://<your-ip-address>:11434/api/generate

-Go here to turn it on:
+Go here to turn this feature on:

 Another extremely easy way to run models locally is to use LM Studio.